AdobeDocs/experience-platform.en/help/xdm/ui/resources/schemas.md

 ![The Schemas workspace with [!UICONTROL Create Schema] highlighted.](../../images/ui/resources/schemas/create-schema.png)

 The [!UICONTROL Create a schema] dialog appears.
-When creating a schema, you can choose to either manually create a schema by adding fields and field groups, or you can upload a csv file and use ML algorithms to generate a schema.
+In this dialog, you can choose to either manually create a schema by adding fields and field groups, or you can upload a CSV file and use ML algorithms to generate a schema.
 Select a schema creation workflow from the dialog.

 ![The Create a schema dialog with the workflow options and select highlighted.](../../images/tutorials/create-schema/create-a-schema-dialog.png)

 ### Manual or ML-assisted schema creation {#manual-or-assisted}

-To learn how you can use a ML algorithm to recommend a schema structure based on a csv file, see the [Machine Learning assisted schema creation guide](../ml-assisted-schema-creation.md).
+To learn how you can use a ML algorithm to recommend a schema structure based on a csv file, see the [machine learning-assisted schema creation guide](../ml-assisted-schema-creation.md).
 This UI guide focusses on the manual creation workflow.

 ### Manual schema creation {#manual-creation}